 For patients without prescription drug coverage or public assistance, we expanded our Patient Assistance Program (PAP) for Norvir to ensure that all patients without drug coverage can receive this drug for free from Abbott, regardless of their financial status.
 In fact, our PAP for Norvir is the only program in the industry that does not include a financial means requirement.
 Since implementing the new price on December 4, we have approved all Norvir PAP applications within 24 hours.
 If you have patients in need of assistance, they can receive an application by calling 1-800-222-6885 (select option 2), Monday through Friday 8:00 a.m. - 5:00 p.m.
-CST or by visiting www.AbbottVirology.com.
+CST or by visiting www.Abbottvirology.com.

 More than half of all patients with HIV receive their drugs through public assistance programs such as ADAPs or Medicaid.
 Abbott has ensured that these patients will not be impacted by this re-pricing.
-Specifically, we have met with state ADAP directors and have issued a new Memo of Commitment honoring the former Norvir price for all ADAP programs through June 2005.
-Our collective understanding is that ADAP funding will be up for Congressional reauthorization as part of the Ryan White CARE Act as of March 31, 2005.
+Specifically, we met with state ADAPs directors over the past three weeks, and have issued a new Memo of Commitment honoring the former Norvir price for all ADAP programs through June 2005.
 We have also contacted every state Medicaid program to affirm that the cost of Norvir will be held at the former price.
 We are committed to ongoing collaboration with public assistance programs to ensure patient access in the future.

-It is our understanding that patients covered through private insurance should not be adversely impacted either.
-None of the top private insurance providers currently restrict access to HIV medications through a formulary.
-In addition, none of these plans intend to increase co-pays or premiums based on this pricing action at this time.
+Patients covered through private insurance should not be adversely impacted either.
+Within the past week, we have contacted many top private insurance providers, including PacifiCare and HealthNet, to address issues regarding access and co-pays/premiums.
+None of these providers currently restrict access to HIV medications through a formulary.
+In addition, none of these plans intend to increase co-pays or premiums based on this pricing action.
 It is important to note that less than 10 percent of privately insured patients pay a percentage of the prescription cost versus a flat co-pay.
 It is expected that these patients are protected and will not pay more annually due to out of pocket maximums.